HMS Marlborough (1912): Battle of Jutland

-In an attempt to lure out and destroy a portion of the Grand Fleet, the German High Seas Fleet with 16 dreadnoughts, six pre-dreadnoughts, six light cruisers and 31 torpedo boats commanded by Vice Admiral Reinhard Scheer, departed the Jade early on the morning of 31 May.
+In an attempt to lure out and destroy a portion of the Grand Fleet, the German High Seas Fleet with 16 dreadnoughts, six pre-dreadnoughts, six light cruisers and 31 torpedo boats commanded by Vice Admiral Reinhard Scheer, departed Jade Bight early on the morning of 31 May.
 The fleet sailed in concert with Rear Admiral Franz von Hipper's five battlecruisers and supporting cruisers and torpedo boats.
 The Royal Navy's Room 40 had intercepted and decrypted German radio traffic containing plans of the operation.
 The Admiralty ordered the Grand Fleet of 28 dreadnoughts and 9 battlecruisers, to sortie the night before to cut off and destroy the High Seas Fleet.
 On the day of the battle, Marlborough was stationed toward the rear of the British line in the 6th Division of the 1st Battle Squadron.

 The initial action was fought primarily by the British and German battlecruiser formations in the afternoon, but by 18:00, the Grand Fleet approached the scene.
 Fifteen minutes later, Jellicoe gave the order to turn and deploy the fleet for action.
 The transition from their cruising formation caused congestion with the rear divisions, forcing Marlborough and many of the other ships to reduce speed to 8 kn to avoid colliding with each other.
 The British ships initially had poor visibility and Marlborough could only faintly make out a group of German Kaiser-class battleships at 18:17.
 In the span of four minutes, she fired seven salvos, first at 10000 yd and then at 13000 yd.
-Marlborough's gunners claimed to have made hits with the 5th and 7th salvos but these claims are unlikely.
+Marlborough's gunners claimed to have made hits with the fifth and seventh salvos, but these claims are unlikely.
 Her guns were then masked by a burning cruiser, probably the armoured cruiser HMS Warrior.

 Marlborough joined the group of battleships battering the German light cruiser SMS Wiesbaden at 18:25.
 She fired five salvos, before a premature detonation in the right barrel of "A" turret disabled the gun.
 She also engaged the ship with her secondary battery.
 At 18:39, Marlborough again engaged what appeared to be a Kaiser-class ship, firing a salvo before the German vessel disappeared into the haze.
 During the engagement with Wiesbaden, the German cruiser launched one or two torpedoes at around 18:45, one of which struck Marlborough around the starboard diesel generator room.
 The detonation tore a 28 ft hole in the hull and causing significant flooding, that forced the forward boilers on that side of the ship to be extinguished and reduced the ship's speed to 16 kn.
 Burney initially reported to Jellicoe that his ship had struck a mine or had been hit by a torpedo at 18:57.
 Several more torpedoes, this time from the torpedo boat SMS V48, forced Marlborough and the rest of the ships in her division to take evasive action.